 Students study Latin American economics, culture, politics, and faith when they journey to Costa Rica for seventeen weeks of travel, study and service.
 The San Jose-based Latin American Studies Program includes home stays, language study, service projects, and travel to other Central American countries.
-Students who prefer a specialized experience can choose from concentrations in Latin American Studies, Advanced Language and Literature, International Business (fall) and Biological Science (spring).
+Students choose from concentrations in International Business, Latin American Studies, and Advanced Language and Literature.

 More information available at Latin American Studies Program.

 All Messiah approved semester-long, off-campus programs are approved and designed to meet the requirements for the Experiential Learning Initiative (ELI).
 To learn more about the process, please explore the ELI Off-Campus Study Information Page.

 - Students will complete all of the Experiential Learning Initiative (ELI) requirements that are a part of this program.

 - Two semesters of university-level Spanish.
 (Messiah University language faculty believe that students should complete at least three semesters of Spanish in order to be culturally sensitive during home stays in Costa Rica).